top of page

 Notes:

-2.‘River Lord’: referring to the book Rivers in Autumn by the Daoist saint figure Zhuang Zi, a story about the Lord of Yellow River who was very proud of His destructive power when his river was flooded in Autumn, until he reached the sea where he realized his river was nothing compared with the broad sea.
-The implication here is associated with our limited senses as humans in a short lifetime, like a frog at the bottom of a well, not being able to see beyond the bigger picture of mankind and of the universe.
+2. ‘River Lord’: referring to the Daoist saint figure Zhuang Zi’s book Rivers in Autumn, a story about the Lord of the Yellow River, who was very proud of His destructive power when His river flooded in Autumn, until He reached the East Sea, where He realised His river was nothing compared with the broad sea.
+The implication here is that, as humans with limited senses in a short lifetime, we are like a frog at the bottom of a well, unable to see beyond the bigger picture of mankind and the universe.

-3.‘flash thought’: or ‘a flash of thought’, as against this physical body of this life, an invisible thought can travel far and wide, and much quicker than the rapids.
+3. ‘flash thought’: or ‘a flash of thought’, as against this physical body of this life, an invisible thought can travel far and wide, and much quicker than the rapids.

-4.‘being…beingless’: same implication as above, a free soul detached from the physical world, the earthly joy and glory, to become an awakened spirit.
+4. ‘being… beingless’: the same implication as above, a free soul detached from the physical world, the earthly joy and glory, to become an awakened spirit.

 Appreciation:

 The 100-Step Rapids Ride was a popular tourist destination in the southeast of Peng City.
-If every experience in this world is meant for us to learn and grow, then perhaps, no one has gained a better insight into life than Su Shi in a rafting ride.
-This poem was written in 1078 when Su Shi was the governor of Xuzhou.
-We all know the philosophy of Daoism has painted his life like the yellow colour in the great artist Van Gogh’s works, a feeling closer to nature, a cosy oyster cove.
-The conflicting ideas between the returning to the mountains and the pursuit of glory has been a lifelong battle for Su Shi, a theme throughout his artistic works.
-Actually he is just an example of many, ancient and modern, like the everlasting conflict between physical pursuit and spiritual aspiration, being in play every day.
-This world of Earth is perhaps, as some say, a school to help us transcend from physical to spiritual, so the presence of the duality was born, in the Creator’s work, as the essence of every phenomenon.
-The theme reminds me of another poem by Su Shi “To Zhang Woquan, at the Bracing Pavilion of Huangzhou”(《水调歌头 黄州快哉亭赠张偓佺》), which was written just a couple of years later.
+If every experience in this world is meant for us to learn and grow, then perhaps no one has gained a better insight into life than Su Shi on a rafting ride.
+This poem was written in 1078, when Su Shi was the governor of Xuzhou.
+We all know that Daoist philosophy has coloured his life like the yellow in the great artist Van Gogh’s works, evoking a feeling closer to nature, a cosy oyster cove.
+The conflict between returning to the mountains and pursuing glory has been a lifelong battle for Su Shi, a theme that runs through his artistic works.
+He is just one example among many, ancient and modern, of the everlasting conflict between physical pursuit and spiritual aspiration, which plays out every day.
+This world of Earth is perhaps, as some say, a school to help us transcend from physical to spiritual, so the presence of duality was born in the Creator’s work as the essence of every phenomenon.
+The theme reminds me of another poem by Su Shi, “To Zhang Woquan, at the Bracing Pavilion of Huangzhou” (《水调歌头 黄州快哉亭赠张偓佺》), which was written just a couple of years later.

 Reference: